-Prerequisite(s): CUL 100 with a grade of C- or better Corequisite(s): CUL 115
+Prerequisite(s): CUL 100 with a grade of C- or better

 CUL 104 - PROFESSIONAL STANDARDS FOR THE FOOD SERVICE INDUSTRY

 Focus is on the mechanics of pursuing a career in the food service industry.
 Students will explore multiple career paths within the food service industry and learn how to manage and advance their careers successfully.